BenWestgate/bails-wallet/docs/codex_qr/README.md

 At this point it is trivial for Bails or other Bitcoin hardware wallets or humans to parse the alphanumeric string and rebuild your entire codex32 backup.
 When marked as an erasure `'?'` the missing 48th character will be instantly corrected by the [error correction](https://github.com/bitcoin/bips/blob/master/bip-0093.mediawiki#user-content-Error_Correction) of BIP93.

-Looking back at the QR code capacity chart for Alphanumeric data, we know exactly how large the resulting CodexQRs will be:
+Looking back at the QR code capacity chart for Alphanumeric data, we know exactly how large the resulting codex32 QRs will be:
 ```
 128-bit seed (47 characters) = 25x25
 256-bit seed (72 characters) = 29x29